ericsonga/APCSAReview/_sources/Unit9-Inheritance/ooSummary.rst

     Drag the description from the left and drop it on the correct code on the right.
 Click the "Check Me" button to see if you are correct.

+.. |Quizlet| raw:: html

+   <a href="https://quizlet.com/434083291/cs-awesome-unit-9-vocabulary-flash-cards/" target="_blank" style="text-decoration:underline">Quizlet</a>

+For more practice, see this |Quizlet|.

 Common Mistakes
 ===============
   -  Using inheritance (is a kind of) when you should use association (has a).
 A school has classes, it is not a type of class.
 A high school is a kind of school.